KavyaHarigol/M2-EmbSys/Project/6_ImagesAndVideo/Readme.md

-- When the train departs: Buzzer and LED turns ON.
+- When the train departs: Buzzer and LED turns OFF.
 And also displays on the LCD informing that the vehicles or people can move.

 ![departure](https://user-images.githubusercontent.com/98875082/156937236-7c4b2173-ff33-4a19-8f1e-3e4c775c59d8.PNG)